Close

 3. How to Choose the Best Radiation Sensor for Your Needs

-4. Recommended Products at ATO
+4. Recommended Sensors at ATO

 Understanding the types of radiation sensors

 Scintillation sensors emit light when exposed to ionizing radiation, which is then converted into an electrical signal.
 They are highly sensitive with fast response times, ideal for detecting gamma rays and X-rays.
-Used in medical imaging, environmental monitoring, and the nuclear industry, these sensors are versatile, offering precise radiation detection across multiple types.
+Used in medical imaging, environmental monitoring, and the nuclear industry, these sensors are versatile, offering precise radiation sensors across multiple types.

 Scintillation sensors